marmelab/react-admin/docs/SelectInput.md

 </ReferenceInput>
 ```

 In that case, `<SelectInput>` uses the [`recordRepresentation`](./Resource.md#recordrepresentation) to render each choice from the list of possible records.
-You can oferride this behavior by setting the `optionText` prop:
+You can override this behavior by setting the `optionText` prop:

 ```jsx
 import { SelectInput, ReferenceInput } from 'react-admin';